Al-Rashid Street, Baghdad: Architecture

 Along the street are sidewalks which include arcades built to shade the pedestrians from the sun with three-story buildings along the avenue.
 Around 70% of the avenue is covered with these shaded arcades which gave al-Rashid Street a lot of its architectural character.
 These arcades are located on both sides of the avenue with each column is about five meters long and have diameters ranging from 38cm to 55cm and the width of the road not exceeding 12 meters between each side.
-However, the road isn't a straight line which was made to not demolish some heritage buildings such as the mosques despite the demolishing of the Murjan Mosque's side walls to make way for the avenue.
+However, the road isn't a straight line which was made to not demolish some heritage buildings such as the mosques despite the demolishing of the Mirjan Mosque's side walls to make way for the avenue.
 It is estimated that there are more than a thousand columns on the avenue although most of the buildings and arcades have fallen into neglect and despair after the 2003 US invasion of Iraq.
 The arcades hold several buildings, many of which are multi-leveled and include post-modernist colonial European, traditional Iraqi, and Renaissance architectural influence which was considered modern for its time.
 The old visual appearance of the avenue was supposed to convey a sense of harmony and formal unity to the average pedestrian.

 Swiss architectural historian Stefano Bianca described parts of al-Rashid Street's architecture as being reminiscent of European colonial architecture due to the fact that the Ottoman Empire's architecture showed features of westernization in its last decades when it was establishing western-type municipalities since at least the 1870s in Syria and Iraq.
 He also noted the arcades of the street having Mediterranean influence although still keep some native traditional aspects persistent such as the height of the buildings.

 Some of the houses on al-Rashid Street also include shanashil, an old Islamic balcony that was a common architectural feature to preserve privacy.
 Often made from carved and paneled wood, these shanashil can still be found around the street in the houses in narrow alleyways and have become part of Iraqi folklore.